-- 9.5.1.
-Any determination of the level, or changes to the level, of remuneration to be paid to a Chief Officer at appointment, where the salary is £100,000 and over will be determined by Full Council in line with the requirements of the Local Authorities' (Standing Orders) (Wales) Regulations (Amendment) Regulations 2014. - 9.5.2.
+9.5.1.
+Any determination of the level, or changes to the level, of remuneration to be paid to a Chief Officer at appointment, where the salary is £100,000 and over will be determined by Full Council in line

+9.5.2.
 The Council employs Chief Officers under JNC terms and conditions which are incorporated into individual contracts of employment.
 The JNC for Chief Officers negotiates on national (UK) annual cost of living pay increases for this group, and any award of the same is determined on this basis.
 Chief Officers employed under JNC terms and conditions are contractually entitled to any national JNC determined pay rises and this Council will therefore pay these as and when determined in accordance with current contractual requirements.